vygr/ChrysaLisp/STATUS.md

 Added a set of colour themes and used them everywhere, currently a subtle grey shades look.

-Continued to lower functions to VP, and made pre-binding throughout boot.inc the standard and elsewhere a simple call profiler showed would benefit.
+Continued to lower functions to VP, and made pre-binding throughout root.inc the standard and elsewhere a simple call profiler showed would benefit.

 ------